tripptytrip/gameoflife_advanced/docs/LOCAL_RULE_DETERMINISM_POSITION_PAPER.md

 - Identifies criticality (κ ≈ 1) as the regime enabling complex structure
 - Applies uniformly from atoms to cognition (same mechanism type, not same rules)
 - Treats consciousness as a coupled deterministic layer, not an exception
+- Resolves quantum "paradoxes" like entanglement by reframing observation (speculatively)
 - Offers falsifiable predictions testable with cellular automata experiments
 - Has already produced preliminary evidence of emergent "chemistry" in simple systems